University of Wisconsin–Madison

 Electric Service

-Electric service is included in rent for Harvey Street.
+Electric service is included in the rent for Harvey Street.
 In Eagle Heights and University Houses, residents must pay for electrical service to their apartments beginning on the first day their lease begins.

 Madison Gas & Electric (MG&E)